mikejbanta/RallyAppLegal/Terms_of_Service.md

 ## 19. General Provisions

 ### 19.1 Entire Agreement
-These Terms, together with the Privacy Policy, constitute the entire agreement between you and [Your Company Name] regarding Rally.
+These Terms, together with the Privacy Policy, constitute the entire agreement between you and Rally App regarding Rally.

 ### 19.2 Severability
 If any provision of these Terms is found invalid or unenforceable, the remaining provisions remain in full effect.